 Heat Pump Installation & Maintenance

 After making your choice, it’s time to install your heat pump!
 As electrical work is done during the heat pump installation process, it’s best for this to be done by fully qualified professionals.
 Not to mention that proper heat pump installation is key for the unit running as efficiently as possible – so it’s a smart choice for the long-term performance of the system and your wallet.
-It’s our recommendation you opt for a technician who’s qualified as a registered electrician.
+It’s our recommendation you opt for a technician who’s qualified.

 Following heat pump installation there are a few simple things you can do to keep it running smoothly: